Plan the conversation carefully.

 Practical move: For deactivation strategies, turn the attachment concern into one observable request, one boundary check, and one pause point if the moment becomes unsafe.

-Watch for: pressure to solve deactivation strategies faster than the situation allows.
+Watch for: pressure to solve can you see attachment style in texts? look at patterns, not labels faster than the situation allows.

 A Line That Names The Limit